RaviRamDhali/programming-procedure/Snippets/C-Sharp/CORS/readme.md

 Adding CORS policy to .NET API, GitHubAction and Azure DevOps.
+This code relies only on C# CORS and does not use the CORS options in Azure Resopurce WebApp

 ## Azure Resource
 WebApp > Settings > CORS: Leave everything empty as #C API code will handle CORS  (see img below)